Resume Tips

 Key Takeaways:

-- Make sure you tailor your resume to fit each job application.
+- Make sure you tailor your resume to each job you apply for.

 - Emphasize transferable skills.